Private equity in Japan: market and regulatory overview

 There is a very diverse and deep pool of medium-sized companies with competitive technologies or unique business models that are ideal targets for private equity funds in Japan.
 Opportunities for transactions involving these companies are increasing because of the ageing of owner-founders and also as a result of spin-offs or carve-outs of non-core businesses by struggling conglomerates.
 Therefore, private equity investments having a value below JPY30 billion comprise a significant portion of the Japanese private equity market, according to the Japan Buyout Research Institution.

-An amendment of the Companies Act is expected to be approved during the first half of 2014 that could impact the private equity market through:
+An amendment of the Companies Act effective as of 1 May 2015, will impact the private equity market through:

-A new requirement of disclosure and, on an objection by shareholders with at least 10% voting power, shareholder approval for an issuance of new shares to a third party that would result in the third party holding a majority of total voting power.
+A new requirement of disclosure and, on an objection by shareholders with at least 10% voting power, shareholder approval for an issuance of new shares to a third party that would result in the third party holding a majority of total voting power (see Question 15).

 Tax incentive schemes